esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ## Creating your own hooks

 There's no special function or any setup necessary to create a new hook.
-The only thing that needs to be done is calling `ejabberd_hooks:run/3` or `ejabberd_hooks:run_fold/4` with the name of the new hook and relevant arguments.
+The only thing that needs to be done is calling `ejabberd_hooks:run_fold/4` with the name of the new hook and relevant arguments.

-If you want static code analysis though, you should put the new hook inside `mongoose_hooks` with a correct type specification.
+However, if you want static code analysis, you should put the new hook inside `mongoose_hooks` with a correct type specification.
+We've added this module to provide some security and type checking in places where the hooks are run.
+This is the way all hooks are called in MongooseIM (see the examples in the [hooks description](hooks_description.md)).gen_iq_handler

-Of course, as long as no module registers handlers for this hook just running, it won't have any effects.
+Of course, as long as no module registers handlers for a hook, running a `run_fold` won't have any effects.

 Similar is the case when a module registers handlers for some hook, but that hook is never run in the code.
 That won't have an effect either.